epage/rfcs/text/0000-global-features.md

 values = ["miniz", "zlib", "zlib-ng"] set-local = "auto"
 ```
+- This initial design has no overridable fields when inheriting, unlike inheriting workspace dependencies
-`cargo new` will not automatically inherit `[workspace.globals]`, like it does for `[workspace.package]` and `[workspace.lints]`.
+- Like workspace dependencies, `cargo new` will not automatically inherit `workspace.globals`

-Top-level callers may configure globals
+Packages may configure globals for use when built as a root crate
 ```toml
 [package]
 set-globals = [ "sys=static", "zlib="miniz" ]
 # may also be inherited from the workspace
 # set-globals.workspace = true
 ```
+- When building multiple root crates (`cargo check --workspace`),
+  it is a compilation error if they disagree about `set-globals`
+  (i.e. no unification is happening like it does for `features`)

-Also
+Also these may be set:
 - On the command-line as `--globals sys=dynamic`
 - As a config setting

-Instead of unifying `set-globals`, it is a compilation error when multiple top-level crates are being built at once with different `set-globals`.

-On `cargo publish`, `workspace.set-globals` is copied to `package.set-globals` to apply to `cargo install`

-When resolving dependencies (the feature pass), fingerprinting of packages, an  when compiling the packages,
+When resolving dependencies (the feature pass), fingerprinting of packages, an
+when compiling the packages,
-`workspace.set-globals` will only apply to a package if the value is valid within the schema for that package,
+`workspace.set-globals` will only apply to a package if the value is valid
+within the schema for that package,
 otherwise the default will be used if any.
-Any unused globals will be a compilation error.
+Any unused `set-globals` will be an error.

 `cargo <cmd> --globals` (no argument) will report the globals available for
-being set within the current package along with their valid values.
+being set within the current package along with their current value and valid values.

 ## SemVer